tonicaudiolabs/s3-files/README.md

 Refer to the [AWS SDK][aws-sdk-url] for authenticating to AWS prior to using this plugin.

-## Usage

-Stream files from a bucket folder:
+## Usage: Stream files from a bucket folder:

 ```javascript